watem-sedem/watem-sedem/docs/input.rst

 river routing filename
 **********************

-Filename of the river routing map.
-This raster is only mandatory when :ref:`River routing = 1 <riverrouting>`.
-See :ref:`here <routingmap>` for more information on how to create this map.
+The filename of the river routing map.
+This raster is only mandatory if the :ref:`Model Choice<choices>`:
+:ref:`River routing = 1 <riverrouting>` is set to 1.
+See :ref:`further <routingmap>` for more information on how to create these routing maps.

 .. _routingmap: